A Moderated Customer Comment Blog. Search

 Entries(72)

-Post a Customer Blog 3 Celts & Company • "THE IRISH TARTANS"
+:oops: 3 Celts & Company • "THE IRISH TARTANS"

 Although not a traditional component of national dress outside Scotland, kilts have become recently popular in the other Celtic nations as a sign of Celtic identity.
 Kilts and tartans can therefore also be seen in Ireland, Wales, Cornwall, the Isle of Man, Brittany, Galicia in Spain, the Trás-os-Montes region in the North of Portugal, and Normandy, as well as parts of England, particularly the North East.